The Attack on ISD - 2000

 The charge here is that ISD attempts to change training from an art into a science and when used as directed, it would produce predictable, reliable results in learning.
 Yet, if you really look at the ISD model, it is far from being a linear step-by-step approach — if a designer strictly went by the steps, she would have nothing to show for her efforts!
 ISD must be used in conjunction with other instructional models, in addition with the art of the designer (see ADDIE).

 Designing instruction is both art and science — which makes it a craft.
 Thus, a good designer uses the tools of the trade, knowledge and skills, and then combines these with a personal touch to create a quality product.
-See the right side bar in ADDIE.
+See the article in the right side bar in ADDIE, ADDIE and the 5 Rules of Zen.

 If you don't follow the instructions and people still learn, that raises the question of whether there's a 'technology' there in the first place. - John Murphy in The Attack on ISD

 Yes, we do a lot of learning without ADDIE.
-But models, such as ADDIE, helps to enable organizations to help their people learn new skills and knowledge when it is deemed important.
+But models, such as ADDIE, aids the organization to help their people learn new skills and knowledge when it is deemed important.

 For instance, some ISD systems would have you spend months designing and developing a training course before you pilot test it. - The Attack on ISD